Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components

 \section{Numerical Experiments}

 In this section, we investigate the numerical performance of \name on several datasets.
 We first use synthetic datasets to verify the convergence in Theorem \ref{thm:recovery} and validate \name's capability in recovering the common and individual features from noisy observations.
 Then, we use two examples of noisy video segmentation and anomaly detection to illustrate the utility of common, unique, and noise components.
 We implement Algorithm \ref{alg:altmin} with HMF \citep{hmf} as its subroutine \inneralg.
-Experiments in this section are performed on a desktop with NVIDIA GeForce RTX 3080.
+Experiments in this section are performed on a desktop with 11th Gen Intel(R) i7-11700KF and NVIDIA GeForce RTX 3080.
 Code is available in the linked \href{https://github.com/UMDataScienceLab/TCMF}{Github repository}.